kasperbilde/openfoam-workshop/README.md

 # Presentation
-[Click here](https://kasperbilde.github.io/openfoam-workshop/) to start the presentation
+[**Click here**](https://kasperbilde.github.io/openfoam-workshop/) to start the presentation

-This my presentation for the 17th OpenFOAM Workshop at Cambridge University.
+This my presentation for the [17th OpenFOAM Workshok](https://openfoamworkshop.org/) at Cambridge University.

 The topic of the presentation is on aggregation and breakage of solid particles through a turbulent 90° pipe bend.

+The workshop presentation was held July 13th, 2022.

 ## About
 The presentation is made using the [Marp](marp.app) Markdown Presentaiton Ecosystem.